The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

 This verifies that $\mathbf c$ is a well-defined object in $\Omega^1_M\otimes\Gamma(T_M)$.

 Higher operations can be computed recursively from the CE cochain $\widehat{{\rm Sym}} (\mathfrak h^\vee[-1])$.
-We demonstrate this in Lemma \ref{recursivelemma} and Proposition \ref{propsolvhstru} provided in Appendix \ref{appA}.
-Additionally, we establish in Proposition \ref{htpyeqnhstru} that these structures are homotopy equivalent.
+We demonstrate this fact in Lemma \ref{recursivelemma} and Proposition \ref{propsolvhstru}, which are presented in Appendix \ref{appA}.
+Furthermore, we establish in Proposition \ref{htpyeqnhstru} that these structures are homotopically equivalent.